Buk7op/BlazorRestApi/README.md

 In this project, I am implementing Repository Pattern, Its advantages:
-+The code is cleaner and reuseble.
+- The code is cleaner and reuseble.
-+Loosely coupled systems.
+- Loosely coupled systems.
 It is easy to change the database to another one, for example sqllite to postgresql or etc.
-+Real repo can be replaced by fake repo and used during unit-testing.
+- Real repo can be replaced by fake repo and used during unit-testing.